-The Hoya plant is known for its thick leaves and a characteristic shape.
-They are climbing and clambering so they make a very interesting sight in any home.
-Hoyas are also known as The Hindu Rope or Wax Plant.
+Hoya plants are known for their thick leaves and characteristic shape.
+They are clambers, making them a very interesting sight in any home.
+Hoyas are commonly known as Wax Plant.
 They are wax-stemmed and produce beautiful flowers.
-Many people like to grow them in their home, balcony or garden.
+Many people like to grow them in their homes, balcony, or gardens.

-These plants have been enjoyed for decades and they are very popular among many home gardeners.
-Hoyas plant has wheel-like clusters of porcelain or waxy flowers.
+These plants have been enjoyed for decades and are very popular among many home gardeners.
+Hoyas have wheel-like clusters of porcelain or waxy flowers.
 The flowers typically have stars in their crowns.
-The flowers often produce unique, enjoyable fragrance.
+They often produce unique, enjoyable fragrances.

-This plant was named in honor of Thomas Hoym, who was a gardener for the Duke of Northumberland.
-Hoym was the first one who recognized the beauty and uniqueness of this plant and he brought it into prominence.
+The generic name honors Thomas Hoy, a gardener for the Duke of Northumberland.
+Hoy was the first one to recognize this plant's beauty and uniqueness, bringing it into prominence.

 Hoyas are native to southern India.
-There, the Hoya plant is highly prized and it’s even a subject of legend.
-These plants are also commonly found throughout eastern Asia and Australia.
-There are many species, but it’s not clear how many of them are there exactly.
-According to the Bailey's Standard Cyclopedia of Horticulture, there are around 100 species of these plant.
+There, Hoyas are highly prized, and it is even a subject of legend.
+However, these plants are also commonly found throughout eastern Asia and Australia.
+There are many species, but it is unclear how many there are exactly.
+According to Bailey's Standard Cyclopedia of Horticulture, there are around 100 species.

-Light: A north window is a good location.
-Although the plants do not require direct light, they would not do well away from a window, unless you prefer to grow them under fluorescent grow lights.
+Light: Although the plants do not require direct sunlight, they would not do well away from a window unless you prefer to grow them under fluorescent grow lights.
 Supply all but the hottest sun.

-Temperature: Give them medium (50 degrees F/10 degrees C) to warm temperatures during the growing season—spring and summer.
+Temperature: Give them medium, 50 °F (10 °C), to warm temperatures during the growing season, spring and summer.
 The plants go semi-dormant in winter.

-Soil: A moist, well-drained, light soil – African Violet soil with some added perlite – is a good growing medium.
+Soil: A moist, well-drained, light soil is a good growing medium.